catamphetamine/react-styling/README.md

 The example is self-explanatory.

 Notice the dot before the "current" class - this feature is optional (you don't need to use it at all), and it means that this style class is a "modifier" and all the style from it's parent node will be included in this style class.
 In this example, the paddings, color, display and text-decoration from the "link" style class will be included in the "current" style class, so it works just like `.link { ... } .link.current { ... }` CSS selector.
-If you opt in to using the "modifiers" feature then you won't need to do manual merging in Radium like `style="extend({}, style.menu.item.link, style.menu.item.link.current)"`.
+If you opt in to using the "modifiers" feature then you won't need to do manual merging like `style="extend({}, style.menu.item.link, style.menu.item.link.current)"`.

 The CSS text in the example above will be transformed to this JSON object